-Partnership Manager, New England
+Senior Partnership Manager, New England

-Staff, Trainers - New England, Blog Authors
+Staff, Trainer - New England, Blog Author

 As a player, Chris played college baseball at Gettysburg College -- and every intramural program the school could offer!
 Chris loves all sports - and this includes old man softball - because of its ability to teach us life lessons and challenge us in ways other activities simply cannot.
 After graduating from Gettysburg College, Chris served as an assistant baseball coach at Newbury College in Brookline, MA for two seasons.

 Chris resides in Wayland, MA with his wife Gina and three children whom he hopes will have a lifelong love of sports.